StefanosChaliasos/zkrollup-benchmarking/POLYGON-INSTRUCTIONS.md

 # Creating sample payloads for the prover

+In the previous step, we created our first proof of some random looking inputs `testvectors/e2e/fork_9/input_executor_{0,1,2,3}.json`.

-In this first test, we are going to create a sample `erc20` transfer input file for the prover, and produce a proof for it.
+Let's now look at generating proofs of concrete transactions which we define ourselves.
+Namely, we are going to create a sample `erc20` transfer input file for the prover, and produce a proof for it.

 To do this, we need to setup the `zkevm-testvectors` repository.